talisma-cassoma/blog.talisma-manuel/src/content/blog/post2.md

 </ul>

-By following a similar approach, I was able to **rebuild this stack using free and local resources** a great way to **experiment with real-world ML deployment**.
+By following a similar approach, I was able to **rebuild this stack using free and local resources**, a great way to **experiment with real-world ML deployment**.

 **What do you think?**  Any part of this stack that interests you the most?